 Still, bear in mind that wallpapers with special effects consume more power on any device.
 If keeping your battery charged is a priority, go with a static one.

-Modern phones have this useful feature built-in, so encourage your teams to switch on a power saving mode to make their batteries last longer.
+Modern phones have this useful feature built-in, so encourage your teams to switch on power-saving mode to make their batteries last longer.
 This can be done either manually or automatically.
 It affects certain tasks and features.

 For instance, apps running in the background may not send notifications or get updated.

-Another thing that your team needs to pay attention to are their charging cords.
+Your team also needs to pay attention to their charging cords.
 In case it gets crimped or otherwise broken, it should be replaced.
 Charging at low amps can also cause issues, as it won't keep the charge.

 Your employees will only be able to use their phones for a couple of hours before having to plug it in again.